 Sling TV, a budget choice for live TNT streaming without cable

-Sling Blue subscribers get 45 channels for $25 per month with extras like FXX, regional sports networks from FOX, National Geographic and NBC.
-Sling TV has Cloud DVR for an extra $5 per month.
+Sling Blue subscribers get 47 channels for $30 per month with extras like FXX, regional sports networks from FOX, National Geographic and NBC.
+Sling TV has 10 hours of Cloud DVR for free.
+For 50 hours, it costs an extra $5 per month.

 Check out either channel bundle with a free trial for 7-days.